Thor's Hammer is a cap of durable limestone on a pillar of softer rock.

 Most visitors circumnavigate the lake on a 33-mile road, but boat trips, which start at $35, offer the most awe-inspiring experience.
 “You’re going to see the park from a totally different view,” says Marsha McCabe, Crater Lake’s chief of interpretation.“You’re riding in an ancient volcano on the deepest lake in the United States, with some of the cleanest water on earth.”

-Photography by Robert Harding World Imagery/Alamy (Thor’s Hammer); courtesy of dweekly/Wikipedia (Wizard Island); courtesy of John Menard/Wikipedia (Jenny Lake)
+Photography by Robert Harding World Imagery/Alamy (Thor’s Hammer); courtesy of dweekly/Wikipedia (Wizard Island); courtesy of John Menard/Wikipedia (Jenny Lake); by Dennis Frates/Alamy (Great Basin); courtesy of Trail Wiki (Lady Bird Johnson Grove)

-This article was first published in March 2014.
+This article was first published in March 2014 and updated in May 2014.
 Some facts my have aged gracelessly.
 Please call ahead to verify information.